Interesting

 The Bessemer process was the first inexpensive industrial process for the mass production of steel from molten pig iron before the development of the open hearth furnace.
 The key principle is removal of impurities from the iron by oxidation with air being blown through the molten iron.

-READ ALSO: What is a hidden clause?
+READ ALSO: What is the purpose of wearing Mangalsutra?

 How does the steel making process work?